Beale--Kato--Majda-type continuation criteria for Hall- and electron-magnetohydrodynamics: Introduction

 the smooth solution can be continued beyond the time $T$.
 We note that the condition \eqref{cl-bmo} is weaker than \eqref{cl-criterion1} due to the embedding $L^\infty\hookrightarrow BMO$.
 The criterion \eqref{cl-bmo} was independently attained by Wan and Zhou \cite{WZ} where they obtained Osgood blowup criterion as well.

-The first author established a regularity criterion for the 3D Hall-MHD \eqref{eq:hall-mhd} with $\nu=1$ on $\mathbb T^3$ in term of low frequencies of $\nabla\bfu$ and $\nabla^2\bfB$ in \cite{Dai-hmhd}.
+The first author established a regularity criterion for the 3D Hall-MHD \eqref{eq:hall-mhd} with $\nu=1$ on $\mathbb T^3$ in term of low frequencies of $\nabla\bfu$ and $\nabla\bfB$ in \cite{Dai-hmhd}.
 The author defined time dependent dissipation wavenumber $\kappa_{\bfu}(t)$ and $\kappa_{\bfB}(t)$ with respect to $\bfu$ and $\bfB$.
 Assuming

 the local smooth solution $(\bfu(t), \bfB(t))$ can be extended over $T$.
 The projection notation $P_{<}$ is introduced in Section \ref{sec:prelim}.
-It was shown in \cite{Dai-hmhd} that the low frequency condition \eqref{crit-low} is weaker than \eqref{cl-criterion1} and \eqref{cl-bmo}.We also mention the articles \cite{HeAhHaZh, Ye}, in which a continuation criterion for \eqref{eq:hall-mhd} with\footnote{We note that these proofs rely heavily on the fact that the variable $\bfZ := \bfB + \bfomg$ solves an advection--diffusion equation (with the advection given by $\bfu$), which holds only when $\nu = 1$ (i.e., viscosity and resistivity match).} $\nu = 1$ only in terms of the $\bfu$ was derived.
+It was shown in \cite{Dai-hmhd} that the low frequency condition \eqref{crit-low} is weaker than \eqref{cl-criterion1} and \eqref{cl-bmo}; nevertheless, the new criterion \eqref{eq:cont-crit-H} does \emph{not} imply \eqref{crit-low}, and vice versa.
+We also mention the articles \cite{HeAhHaZh, Ye}, in which a continuation criterion for \eqref{eq:hall-mhd} with\footnote{We note that these proofs rely heavily on the fact that the variable $\bfZ := \bfB + \bfomg$ solves an advection--diffusion equation (with the advection given by $\bfu$), which holds only when $\nu = 1$ (i.e., viscosity and resistivity match).} $\nu = 1$ only in terms of the $\bfu$ was derived.

 Finally, considering the E-MHD without resistivity, i.e. \eqref{eq:e-mhd} with $\Delta\bfB$ removed, the first author, Guerra and Wu \cite{DGW} recently proved that a class of self-similar solutions do not blow up at time $T$ if the BKM-type condition